 The two other boys carried a Douglas bag that measured oxygen consumption and basal metabolic rate as the other boys walked.

-While this preliminary study has plenty of methodological errors, not to mention that the biopsychosocial model of pain had not been developed yet and the gate control theory of pain was as novel as satellites and space travel, it may have fueled further beliefs among clinicians and the public at the time that back pain is biomechanical in nature.
+While this preliminary study has plenty of methodological errors, (the biopsychosocial model of pain had not been developed yet and the gate control theory was still a novel idea), it may have fueled further beliefs among clinicians and the public at the time that back pain is biomechanical in nature.